RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 * Infraction of Rules

 # I. Rationale
-The House Rules are a record of policies and practices evolved since the Cramm was founded in 1956.
+The House Rules are a record of policies and practices evolved since Redbud was founded in 1956.
 They represent the accumulated wisdom of generations of house members<sup>1</sup> in their efforts to run a successful house.
 Matters of procedure mimic those found in the Bylaws of Von Cramm, Inc. In an instance where House Rules are found to conflict with the Bylaws, the instance shall proceed in favor of the Bylaws and a note shall be made.
 The conflict will then be resolved through amendment of either the Rules or Bylaws.

 ### Footnotes